Shea Butter Tutorial

 Shea Butter Basics

-Shea Butter, also known as African Karite butter, comes from the fruit kernels of the Karite Nut (Butyrospermum parkii) tree found in the savannahs of central Africa and has been used across the African continent for centuries.
+Shea Butter, also known as African Karite butter, comes from the fruit kernels of the Karite Nut Vitellaria paradoxa (AKA Butyrospermum parkii) tree found in the savannahs of Western Africa.
+Shea butter is a precious commodity.
+Sometimes a single tree can take up to fifty years before they are mature enough to be harvested for the first time.

-Each summer, the tree bears a fruit the size of a plum, which contains a nut.
+Each summer, the tree bears fruit the size of a plum, which contains a nut.
+The shea season begins when the ripe shea fruit begins falling from the shea trees.

-The pits of the fruit are picked by hand, allowed to dry in the sun, and then roasted in order to dehydrate the nut.
+Shea fruit nuts that fall from the shea tree are handpicked by African women.
+Many of the fallen nuts are left on the ground to germinate and grow into new shea trees.
+The pits of the handpicked fruit are allowed to dry in the sun, and then roasted in order to dehydrate the nut.

-This method of preparing the virgin shea retains the natural goodness, vitamins, and minerals, and allows the nutty, smoky scent to be naturally preserved.
-The color of the butter ranges from off-white to gray to a golden brown, to green, depending on the maturity of the nut.
+This method of preparing the virgin shea retains the natural goodness, vitamins, and minerals, as well as the nutty, smoky scent.
+The color of the butter ranges from off-white to gray to golden brown, to green, depending on the maturity of the nut.

 All Shea Butters Are Not Created Equal!